-A self-directed IRA is an IRA (Roth, Traditional, SEP, SIMPLE, Inherited IRA) where an investor can invest into a range of investment options as long as the custodian of the account allows the IRA to invest into any of the alternative investment allowed by law.
+A self-directed IRA is an IRA (Roth, Traditional, SEP, SIMPLE, Inherited IRA) where an investor can invest into a range of investment options as long as the custodian of the account allows the IRA to invest in to any of the alternative investments allowed by law.
 These investments may include; real estate, tax-liens, promissory notes, private company stock, precious metals, and other alternative assets.

 What Can a Self-Directed IRA Invest Into?

 The good news is that under current law, a retirement account is only restricted from investing in the following: